microsoft/aici/README.md

 AICI is meant to run both locally and in the cloud, including (eventually) multi-tenant LLM deployments.
 It is designed to allow control libraries such as Guidance, LMQL, and others to run efficiently and portably across LLM inference and serving engines.

-AICI is a prototype, designed and built at [Microsoft Research](https://www.microsoft.com/en-us/research/).

-> [!TIP]
-> We are [looking for a research intern](https://jobs.careers.microsoft.com/us/en/job/1659267).
-You have to be accepted or currently enrolled in a PhD program or an equivalent research-oriented program in Computer Science or related STEM field.

 AICI is:

 - [Secure](#security): Controllers are sandboxed and cannot access the filesystem, network, or any other resources